|Apply for graduation (see MyASU)|

 Select the appropriate Publishing Option but do not select “Open Publishing” as Graduate College does not allow open publishing.
 If you select the “Open Publishing” option your ETD submission will be returned to you.

-UMI/ProQuest requires all students to submit a PDF version of their final document.
+ETD/ProQuest requires all students to submit a PDF version of their final document.
 ASU Graduate College requires that the PDF document is in compliance with the formatting standards.
 Students will receive final format approval only after the submitted PDF document has successfully passed a format review.
-To create a PDF version of the document, students can use the full Adobe suite for free by logging into asu.edu/myapps, or alternatively, UMI/ProQuest provides a free Word to PDF conversion.
+To create a PDF version of the document, students can use the full Adobe suite for free by logging into asu.edu/myapps, or alternatively, ETD/ProQuest provides a free Word to PDF conversion.

-Have you applied for Graduation?
+Have you applied for graduation for the correct graduating term?

 Is your iPOS approved with a full committee?